nekkon/angular-cli-library/README.md

 Versioning of this project will follow the same with Angular-cli.
 There will be a separate branch that will be working for each version (starting with 1.2.7)

+## How to use this Starter

+Just git clone this repo and start using it.
+It is like you created a new app with Angular-CLI (ng new) having made all the necessary changes so that you can use multiple apps with a shared Library of components.

-## Current Example
+## Examples

-In the example of this repo there are two apps (app1 and app2):
-* Each app is declared in angular-cli.json
-* Each app has its own tsconfig file.
+The repo also includes examples of some use cases to help you out:

-* Each app can use the shared Library of components/providers/modules/assets and whatever else you want.
-In this example they share the `AngularCLIModule` module which is lazy loaded as a component of the default view/route.
+1. Example1: In example 1 `Example1` module is lazy loaded from the shared Libary (@shared) as a component of the default view/route.
+2. Example2: In example 2, the lazy loaded shared module `Example2 `lazy loads another shared module `Example2Lazy`.

 ## Commands